-The amount of Social Security benefits generally depends on a worker’s lifetime earnings.
-The Social Security Administration uses this earnings record to calculate the PIA and to determine the dollar amount of the payable benefit.
+Social Security benefits generally depend on a worker’s lifetime earnings.
+The Social Security Administration uses this earnings record to calculate the PIA and determine the payable benefit's dollar amount.

 When to take Social Security Retirement benefits

-Deciding when to take Social Security benefits is an important life decision.
-And one you can’t change your mind about.
+Deciding when to take Social Security benefits is an important life decision and one about which you can’t change your mind.
 Plus, the initial benefit will be your “base” amount for the rest of your life.
-The cost of living increases are the only events that can cause an adjustment to the amount.
+The cost of living increase is the only event that can cause an adjustment to the amount.

-The key to making the decision a little easier is to think about two events separately—when you want to retire and when you want to begin receiving Social Security benefits — also, understanding how benefits are calculated, taxed, and what happens if you continue working after you begin receiving Social Security.
+The key to making the decision a little easier is to think about two events separately—when you want to retire, and when you want to begin receiving Social Security benefits — also, understanding how benefits are calculated, taxed, and what happens if you continue working after you start receiving Social Security.

-For a long time, the NRA was set at age 65 to receive the full benefits or 100% of a person’s Primary Insurance Amount (PIA), calculated by the Social Security Administration based on the lifetime earnings record.
-For those born in 1938 or later, the NRA gradually increases until it reaches age 67 for those born in 1960 or later.
+For a long time, the National Retirement Age (NRA) was set at age 65 to receive the full benefits or 100% of a person’s Primary Insurance Amount (PIA), calculated by the Social Security Administration based on the lifetime earnings record.
+For those born in 1938 or later, the NRA gradually increases until age 67 for those born in 1960 or later.

 For bigger benefits: retire later.
-If you can wait, you can get paid a larger retirement benefit.
-For each year beyond your NRA that you wait until age 70, your benefit increases by a specified percentage of the PIA and depend on your year of birth.
+If you can wait, you can get paid a more significant retirement benefit.
+For each year beyond your NRA, and depending on your year of birth until you reach age 70, your benefit increases by a specified percentage of the PIA.
 No additional credit is given if you wait to retire past age 70.

 Retirement Benefits for Family Members